particle-iot/docs/src/content/start.md

 ![Spark Build]({{assets}}/images/select-a-core.jpg)

 - **Select Your Core**: The next step is to make sure that you've selected which of your Cores to flash code to.
 Click on the "Cores" icon at the bottom left side of the navigation pane, and click on the star next to the Core you'd like to update.
 Once you've selected a Core, the star associated with it will turn yellow.
+(If you only have one core, there is no need to select it, you can continue on to the next step).

 - **Flash**: Click the "Flash" button, and your code will be sent wirelessly to your Core.
 If the flash was successful, the LED on your Core will begin flashing magenta.